zhongl/scala-with-cats/src/pages/type-classes/anatomy.md

 referred to as "type enrichment" or "pimping".
 These are older terms that we don't use anymore.

-Here's an example defining an extension method that adds a `toJson` method to any type for which we have a `JsonWriter` instance.
+Here's an example defining an extension method to add a `toJson` method to any type for which we have a `JsonWriter` instance.

 ```scala mdoc:silent